viamrobotics/micro-rdk/README.md

 If everything went well the esp32 connected will be programmed and you will be able to see your robot live on app.viam.com

 ## Building for QEMU
-Navigate to the root of the Mini-RDK repository, once here run  `. $HOME/esp/esp-idf/export.sh` if you haven't done so already.
+Navigate to the root of the Micro-Rdk repository, once here run  `. $HOME/esp/esp-idf/export.sh` if you haven't done so already.
 You will need to comment out two lines from the file `sdkconfig.defaults`

 ``` editorconfig